Mistie-rious/anime-quotes/README.md

 Anime Quote Generator

-This website fuels your anime passion by generating random quotes and enabling searches by anime title, letting you explore the wisdom and wit uttered by your favorite characters.
+This website completes your love for anime by generating random quotes and enabling searches by anime title, letting you explore the wisdom and wit uttered by your favorite characters.

 Features: